 Soldering can be learned on your own.
 This is because it is not a very complicated skill.
-However, if you want to make sure you do it well, you should take a course.
-Training is especially important for those who want to do brazing, as brazing requires high temperatures.
-It is therefore worth learning everything under the guidance of qualified staff who will properly prepare you to carry out this process correctly.
-Centre for the Development of Human Resources ERGON provides solid soldering training!
+However, if you want to make sure you do it right, you should take a special course.
+Especially those who want to do brazing should take a training course, as brazing requires high temperatures.
+It is therefore worth learning everything under the guidance of qualified staff who will properly prepare course participants to carry out this process correctly.
+Centre for the Development of Human Resources ERGON provides sound soldering training.

 Course of training

-Course on soldering The hard course consists of a theoretical part provided in the form of a lecture and a practical part.
+The brazing course consists of a theoretical part provided in the form of a lecture and a practical part.

-If you are going to be working with brazing, you should consider going through brazing training.
-This will be very useful as you need to be familiar with health and safety regulations.
-These form the basis for carrying out such activities safely.
-Above all, people who are involved in welding pipes or making ventilation or refrigeration systems will need such a course.
+If you are going to work with brazing, you should consider taking a brazing training course.
+It will be very useful, as this type of brazing requires knowledge of health and safety regulations.
+Above all, those involved in welding pipes or making ventilation or refrigeration systems will need such a course.
 If you just want to start working on such jobs, employers will look much more favourably on someone who has already received training in this area.
-A minimum age of eighteen is required to take the course.
+A minimum age of eighteen years is required to take the course.
 Those who have contraindications to the job will not be able to take the training.
-In addition to this, you need to have at least a primary education.
-These are really basic criteria that most applicants are sure to meet.
+In addition, you must have at least a basic education.

-Are you an employer and thinking about training for your employees?
-Or do you want to work for a soldering company and want to increase your chances of getting in?
-In either case, we recommend enrolling on a course at ERGON Centre for Staff Improvement.
-Its form can be open, i.e. for everyone interested in broadening their competences, or closed - possible when the training takes place for an organised group, e.g. from one workplace.
-We ensure the highest quality of teaching thanks to qualified teachers and modern equipment at our disposal.
-With us, theory is not boring - we activate our participants in various ways so that they remember everything better.
-Practical exercises are carried out calmly and with composure.
-We know that price is an important criterion when choosing a course.
-This is very attractive - especially for larger groups, as we have discounts!
-The price of the course includes a set of training materials.
-We also provide refreshments during the course.
+Whether you are an employer and are considering training for your employees or you intend to work for a soldering company and want to increase your chances of getting in - in either case, we recommend enrolling on a course at the ERGON Centre for Staff Improvement.
+Its form may be open, i.e. for everyone interested in broadening their competences, or closed - possible when the training is organised for an organised group (e.g. from one workplace).
+We ensure the highest quality of teaching thanks to qualified lecturers and modern equipment at our disposal.
+With us, theory is not monotonous - we activate our participants in a variety of ways so that they better remember the information our instructors impart.
+We carry out the practical exercises with poise and full precision, in order to best translate the factual knowledge into experience.
+We know that cost is an important criterion when choosing a course.
+In our centre, this is very attractive - especially for larger organised groups, for whom we offer discounts.
+A set of training materials is included in the training price.

 A few words on soldering

-Let's now look at what the soldering process itself is.
-It is said to be an alternative to welding due to the fact that this cannot always be done, for example on smaller surfaces.
+Let's now look at what the brazing process itself is.
+It is said to be an alternative to welding due to the fact that this is not always possible (e.g. on smaller surfaces).
 Soldering provides a permanent connection between two metals through a bonding agent.
-A proper bonding of the materials is obtained when they are properly cleaned of various lubricants, dirt or rust.
+A proper bonding of the materials is obtained when they are properly cleaned of various greases, dirt or rust.
 The brazing technique is used in many industries, for example in telecommunications or the electronics industry.
 It is also used in the automotive workshop and, more specifically, in sheet metal work.
-A distinction is made between soft soldering, i.e. soldering which takes place at temperatures of up to 450 degrees Celsius, and brazing, which takes place at temperatures of up to 900 degrees Celsius.°C. It is worth knowing that soldered connections are extremely durable and have properties that allow them to conduct electricity.
-This makes it possible to connect integrated circuits that do not need the use of welding.
+A distinction is made between soft soldering, i.e. soldering which takes place at temperatures of up to 450°C and hard - this in turn takes place at temperatures of up to 900°C. It is worth knowing that soldered connections are extremely durable and have properties that allow them to conduct electricity, making it possible to connect integrated circuits that do not need the use of welding.

-Have you already been persuaded to take a course at the ERGON Personnel Development Centre?
-If so, sign up today - feel free to contact us by phone or via our contact form available on our website.
+To sign up for a course, we invite you to contact us by phone or via our contact form available on our website.